Voog/voog-kit/README.markdown

 # Voog Developer Toolkit

-The Voog Designer Toolkit is a simple Ruby script that simplifies the editing of [Voog site](http://www.voog.com) templates.
-It acts as a push-pull mechanism that allows you to fetch all layout files, work on them locally and upload them without having to use the browser-based code editor.
+The Voog Designer Toolkit is a simple command-line tool that simplifies the editing of [Voog](http://www.voog.com) sites.
+It allows you to pull the layout files to your own computer and push them back online after you've finished.
+There are also other utility commands, described below.

 ## Installation